 Startup PR is usually susceptible to changes that arise from unexpected circumstances.
-As such, most of them feel that they are incapable of hiring a PR specialist to help them create a PR calendar.
+As such, most startup founders feel that they are incapable of hiring a PR specialist to help them create a PR calendar.
 Some startups even think that they should not be spending their resources on marketing their products.
-This is a huge mistake.
+However, his is a huge mistake.
 It is no secret that for a startup to grow and succeed there must be a powerful marketing and PR strategy.
 Additionally, a startup needs to pair this strategy with a few other approaches.

 A PR calendar is one of the most valuable tools for any organization, as it helps them to monitor what needs to be done and when to do it.
 Whether a company’s event is weekly, monthly, or even annual, some things can be forgotten.
 Without a PR calendar, a startup can easily miss important media opportunities.

 How a PR calendar works

 The calendar plans out the news releases for the year in advance and serves as your company’s initial schedule that can be adhered to throughout the year in order to stay focused on the PR goals.
 A calendar also helps to provide focus and consistency to your company’s PR strategy.
 For startups, the PR goal is to ensure that the public and the media are well-informed about an upcoming event.
 In the case of the public, a last-minute PR push can be very useful.
 A PR calendar is therefore created to make sure that nothing gets forgotten during the PR planning and preparation processes.

 Below are seven tips for creating a successful PR calendar: